 Always keep your filters cleaned and replaced according to those owners’ manuals.
 Check immediately if you hear funny noises coming from your pump, or worse, hear NO noise.
 We are authorized to service all Hayward pool equipment so, if the pump or other equipment has problems, give us a call.
 We can either diagnose and fix the issue onsite or, for more serious issues, adjust it in our service department.
 We honor all manufacturer warranties in effect.

 Your filter is either a:

 Sand Filter — Sand filters are cleaned by reversing or “backwashing” the flow of water in the pump.
 Do this when the pressure gauge reads 7-10 lbs over normal readings.
 Once a year (opening is a good time), clean your sand filter with a filter cleaner.

 Cartridge Filter — Clean a cartridge filter by removing it and washing it off using your garden hose.
-Then soak the element in filter cleaner for 12 or more hours.
+Then soak the element in filter cleaner for 30 min.
 Rinse again with water.
 Since these are out of commission for awhile during cleaning, most owners buy a secondary cartridge filter to use while one is being cleaned.
 Clean your cartridge filter when the gauge reads 7-10 lbs over normal.

 Diatomaceous Earth Filter (DE) — DE filters are cleaned like sand filters by reversing the flow of the water.
 Afterwards, you need to add more DE to cover the grids inside the filter.
 Do this when the gauge reads 7-10 lbs over normal.

 On to the chemicals …

 pH levels are important.
 Your pH level should hover around 7 (neutral), ideally between 7.2 and 7.6.
 Check it about once a week.
 If it gets too acidic (too low), it can cause your pool equipment and finish to corrode.
 Too alkaline (high or “base”) can cause scales, deposits, and cloudiness in the water.
-Also, chlorine is most effective at a neutral pH.
 It’s a good idea to bring a sample of your pool water into one of our locations from time to time to make sure your home test kit readings are accurate.